dujeonglee/basiclibrary/README.md

 Implementation of basic data structures and libraries for own study.

 ## Header only data structures
-  - Linked List: Queue and Stack functions are provided.
-  - Binary Search Tree: Insert, find, remove functions are provided.
   - AVL Tree: Insert, find, remove functions are provided.
 ## Libraries
   - SingleShotTimer: C++11 based timer library.
+One can use this library for schduling task in future.
   - ThreadPool: C++ based thread pool library.
+One can use this library to implement async message queue pattern.